Follow MyExistenzcom on Twitter

 Sitemap

-This section of the website is perhaps a follow on from the section I had constructed on the care system, which describes most of my childhood.
-As stated within that particular section contact with my family members was maintained throughout my experiences, albeit to a limited degree....although it was not until I reached adulthood that I was able to fully appreciate the true value (or not) of my immediate and extended family.
+This section of the website is certainly interlinked with the section devoted to the care system, which offers some insight into my childhood.
+As stated within that particular section contact with my family members was (to some degree) maintained intermittently throughout my childhood years - although it was not until I reached adulthood that I was able to fully develop familial relationships and begin to understand the dynamics and complexities within my biological family unit.....

-I would add that whilst staying in this halfway house the female homeowner was involved in some for of religious 'sect.'
-I would often see strange people visit the house and praying/meetings would take place regularly.
+I would add that whilst staying in this 'halfway house' the female homeowner was involved in some form of religious 'sect.'
+I would often see strange people visit the house and praying/meetings would take place regularly (it probably wasn't that strange - but a 17 year old mind would say otherwise).
 When I reflect upon that time I am sure that the group had decided to attempt to persuade me to join them, and that they had chosen one particular male to engage me.
-He would often attempt to converse with me about everyday issues, and when I brought my first motorbike he would often assist when tinkering with it.
-They seemed quite harmless although I felt an uneasy, almost sinister undertone.
-To cut a long story short I left this house after completing my college education, and as I was still subject to a care order the social services had to approve my next proposed address - my mothers home.
-The set up allowed me to reside with my mother, her partner and my younger half sister, whilst at the same time being closer to my brother, sister, father and grandparents.
+He would often attempt to converse with me about everyday issues, and when I brought my first motorbike (Honda CB125T Superdream - ably assisted by my Uncle Spanner) he would often assist when tinkering with it.
+They seemed quite harmless although I felt an uneasy.
+To cut a long story short I left this house after completing my college education (A-Levels), and as I was still subject to a care order the social services had to approve my next proposed address - my mothers home (I still remember my first day back there and its a day I would like to live over again!).
+The set up allowed me to reside with my mother, her partner (a coalman) and my younger half sister, whilst at the same time being closer to my (half) brother, sister, father and grandparents - as well as a whole new life.....

 HOME